-The Bo-Kaap Museum, situated in the historic area that became home to many Muslims and freed slaves after the abolition of slavery, showcases local Islamic culture and heritage.
-The Bo-Kaap itself is well worth a visit.
-Colourful houses, steep cobbled streets, the muezzin’s calls to prayer, and children traditionally dressed for Madrassa, add to this unique Cape experience.
+The Iziko Bo-Kaap Museum is one of the earliest homes built in the Bo-Kaap area, dating back to the mid-18th century.
+The museum, situated in the historic area that became home to many Muslims and freed slaves after the abolition of slavery, showcases local Islamic culture and heritage.
+The house was declared a National Monument in 1965 and restored in the 1970s.

 The Museum was established in 1978 as a satellite of the SA Cultural History Museum.
 It was furnished as a house that depicts the lifestyle of a nineteenth-century Muslim family.

 The Museum is managed by Iziko Museums, an amalgamation of five national museums that includes the SA Cultural History Museum and its satellites.
 The museum is a social history museum that tells the story of the local community within a national socio-political and cultural context.
 Originally furnished as a house, it depicted, in a picturesque and stereotypical way, the lifestyle of a nineteenth-century Cape Muslim family.